SciML/GlobalSensitivity.jl/joss/paper.md

 fig
 ```

-![Heatmap of partial correlation and standard regression coefficients for the maximum of the prey population and the mean of the predator population from the Lotka Volterra model.
-The first column in each of the heatmaps corresponds to the maximum of the predator population and the second column corresponds the mean of the prey population.
+![**Heatmap of partial correlation and standard regression coefficients for the maximum of the prey population and the mean of the predator population.** The first column in both the heatmaps corresponds to the maximum of the predator population and the second column corresponds the mean of the prey population from the Lotka-Volterra ODE solved on the time interval `(0.0,10.0)`.
 The rows follow the order of the parameters in the vector, first row being `p[1]` second `p[2]` and so on.](https://user-images.githubusercontent.com/23134958/177251367-9c93a219-8871-4734-8e3f-b6e3f6b6d90a.png)

 Next, the Morris method is used and results are visualized as a scatter plot.